fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 Resistance to new ideas is typically expected from older generations or strangers, but it can be extremely disorienting when it comes from a friend or significant other.
 Teenage years give one plenty of practice debating with parents, teachers, or mentors.
 Unfortunately, it can be much harder to deal with negative reactions to a new idea when they come from someone with whom you were presumably intellectually well-aligned.
-And, if the idea digs deep enough, it can, with immediate effect, create a painful emotional rift with a person you care deeply about.
+And, if the idea digs deep enough, it can, with immediate effect, create a painful emotional rift someone you hold dear.

 Being unreasonable is hard.
 Most people, especially young people, like an element of adventure or weirdness in their lives.